AdobeDocs/analytics.zh-Hans/help/admin/tools/manage-rs/rollup-report-suite.md

 **Supported products**: Rollups could only be used in Reports & Analytics.
 They are not supported in Analysis Workspace, or Data Warehouse.
 Global report suites can be used across all products.

 **Number of aggregated report suites**: Rollups only support a maximum of 40 child report suites.
-Global report suites can be implemented on any number of domains or apps that you own.-->
+Global report suites can be implemented on any number of domains or apps that you own.
+-->